-To access the internal circuit boards, unlatch the latches at each end of the survey meter.
-Carefully separate the top chassis from the bottom cover (referred to as a "can").
+To access the internal circuit boards, unlatch the latches at each end of the Model 2241-4.
+Carefully separate the top chassis from the bottom cover (referred to as a can).
 The can has the audio speaker (unimorph) with a two-conductor cable attached to the main board.
 The audio plug may be disconnected during the internal control adjustments.

-HV LIMIT (R027): a multi-turn potentiometer (approximately 20 revolutions) sets the maximum HV limit with the front-panel HV control adjusted to the maximum clockwise position.
+HV LIMIT (R027): A multi-turn potentiometer (approximately 20 revolutions) sets the maximum HV limit with the front-panel HV control adjusted to the maximum clockwise position.
 It is adjustable from 1250 to 2400 Vdc.